Gladys Mills Phipps: Horse racing

 Gladys Phipps became involved in the sport of Thoroughbred racing when a neighbor, Harry Payne Whitney gave her the pick of five of his yearlings to start a racing stable.
 She and her brother Ogden L. Mills established the highly successful Wheatley Stable in 1926.
 Both of her children became involved in thoroughbred horse racing.

-Phipps Mills had her first winner on February 4, 1926, when her filly Sturdy Stella won in Miami.
+Mills Phipps had her first winner on February 4, 1926, when her filly Sturdy Stella won in Miami.
 Her love of horses and racing would last throughout her life.
-After her husband's death in 1953, she would continue to manage Wheately Stable until her death in 1970.
+After her husband's death in 1953, she would continue to manage Wheatley Stable until her death in 1970.
 Phipps was said to be most happy during her morning hours at the racetrack, where she would watch her horses exercise, accompanied by two pet poodles.

 Throughout her time as an owner, she bred, or co-bred 102 stakes winners, including Bold Ruler.
 In 2019, she was named to the National Museum of Racing and Hall of Fame.

 Personal life

-In 1907, Gladys Mills married Henry Carnegie Phipps (1879–1953), son of the wealthy Pittsburgh, Pennsylvania, businessman, Henry Phipps.
-Together they had:
+In 1907, Gladys Mills married Henry Carnegie Phipps (1879–1953), son of the wealthy Pittsburgh, Pennsylvania, businessman, Henry Phipps Jr. Together they had: